 Various Kava Info, Tips, and Tricks

--The effects of Kava are best felt on an empty stomach.
+-Kava effects are best felt on an empty stomach.
 It is recommended to consume kava 2-4 hours after your last meal.
 Typically in Vanuatu, kava is consumed at the end of the work day before going home to dinner.

 -Traditionally prepared, Noble kava root has been used for centuries in the South Pacific without any major side effects.
 Learn more.